philkrie/goc_business_subtheme/README.md

-# business_subtheme
+## goc_business_subtheme
-A Drupal Subtheme for the Business Theme
+A Drupal Subtheme for the Business Theme created for the University of Oregon Gabon-Oregon Center (GOC) at http://goc.uoregon.edu/